Do You Want a College Student to Represent Your Brand?

 I know it sounds like a great idea.
 After all, college kids are smart.
 They have a degree.
-They’re young and therefore more tuned into web, digital and social media platforms and devices.
-And they bring that hip cool factor.
+They’re young and therefore more tuned into the web, digital and social media platforms and devices.
+And they bring that hip cool factor into your business.
 Hire ‘em cheap and let ‘em go to town on your site or your search marketing program.

 BTW: You can also substitute cousin, brother, neighbor, or “the dude that works on our servers at night” for “College Kid.”